chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - Open the `config.toml` at bastion node
 - Change the `instance_count` value, as explained in below example.
-- Add the `Ip address` for the respetive node at the end, as explained in the example.
+- Add the `IP address` for the respective node(s) at the end, as explained in the example.
-- Make sure that all the necesssary port and fire wall setting are align in the new node.
+- Make sure that all the necessary port and firewall settings are aligned in the new node.

 For example : Add new Automate node to the existing deployed cluster.
   | Old Config | => | New Config |